Bayesian measures of leverage and influence: Leverage

 \subsection{Leverage in the linear model}

-In the linear model of section~\ref{section:linear}, the Bayesian hat-value of observation $i$ is the $i$th diagonal element of the hat matrix, {\em i.e.} $h_i = h_{ii}$ and hence coincides with the frequentist measure of leverage.
-Additionally, the alternate definition of the effective number of parameters $\pD^*$ (\ref{eq:pDstar}) coincides with the original definition $\pD$ (\ref{eq:pD}) and both are equal to the trace of the hat matrix

-The connection between $\pD$ and the trace of the hat matrix in the linear model was highlighted by \citet{Spiegelhalter2002}, who also noted that there had been previous proposals to characterize the effective number of parameters as the trace of the hat matrix in spline models \citep{Wahba1990}, generalized additive models \citep{Hastie1990} and hierarchical linear models \citep{Hodges2001}.
-They also suggested that individual contributions to $\pD$ could be used as leverages.
+In the linear model of section~\ref{section:linear}, the Bayesian hat-value of observation $i$ is the $i$th diagonal element of the hat matrix and hence coincides with the frequentist measure of leverage, {\em i.e.} $h_i = h_{ii}$.
+Additionally, $\pD = \pD^* = \text{tr}\left(H\right)$.
+The connection between $\pD$ and the trace of the hat matrix in the linear model was highlighted by \citet{Spiegelhalter2002DIC}, who also noted that there had been previous proposals to characterize the effective number of parameters as the trace of the hat matrix They also suggested that individual contributions to $\pD$ could be used as leverages.
 The derivation of the Bayesian hat-value from the expected local divergence (\ref{eq:expected_local_divergence}) formalizes this relationship and justifies its application to general Bayesian models.